sumaiyasalsabil/VRMaze/README.md

 Place electrodes as shown in the image, following the 10-20 system.
 For more information, see the paper on optimal electrode placements for SSVEP based BCI system [here](https://ieeexplore.ieee.org/document/8914280).

-Ensure EEG device is connected to computer and note the port number.
+Ensure EEG device is connected to your computer and note the port number.

 # STARTING THE BCI SYSTEM